eugenekofi/eks-microservices-3tier-infra/README.md

 # Project Screenshots

 This repository contains screenshots demonstrating various pages, AWS resources, and monitoring tools used in the project.
-Each image highlights a specific component or feature.
-All images are stored in the `screenshots/` folder.

-# Project Screenshots

-This repository contains screenshots demonstrating various pages, AWS resources, and monitoring tools used in the project.
 All images are stored in the `screenshots/` folder.

 ## Screenshots